dkackman/chia-dotnet/README.md

 - Coverage of all of chia's rpc endpoints
   - Daemon, Full Node, Farmer, Harvester Wallet, Plotter
-- Complete coverage the methods ate each endpoint
+- Coverage of all of the methods at each endpoint
   - as of 1.2.3 (if you find something missing please create an issue)
+- Static types for chia input and outputs
 - Supports connecting via teh `daemon` on `wss` or directly to each service over `https`
   - both `https` and `wss` use tha same interfaces so switching is seemless